Studienorientierung & Studienwahl

 The online application form (data sheet) is only available during these periods!

 Yes, as there will be more time to submit documents that might be missing.
-Furthermore, postal delivery may take longer than expected.
+Furthermore, postal delivery (which is required for certain documents) may take longer than expected.
 Please make sure that all documents arrive at our university within the given timelines.

 Your first point of reference should be our MIFE website.
 In case, you have questions that could not be answered after studying our website, please send an email to the program assistant of the MIFE program (details to be found under "Contact").